 Discipline of Volunteers

 The Fire Chief will determine procedures to be used for discipline of a volunteer based upon the facts and circumstances forming the basis for the discipline.
 The Fire Chief may choose to use the disciplinary procedures set forth in this Section 9, or the Fire Chief may choose to use other disciplinary procedures he/she deems to be appropriate under the facts and circumstances.
-A supervisor intending to discipline a volunteer must, prior to imposing such discipline, confer with the Fire Chief regarding the procedures to be used in connection with the discipline; notwithstanding the foregoing, a supervisor may relieve a volunteer of active duties at any time, if, in the supervisor’s sole discretion, the supervisor determines the volunteer presents a danger to the public or a NFPD member.
+A supervisor intending to discipline a volunteer must, prior to imposing such discipline, confer with the Fire Chief regarding the procedures to be used in connection with the discipline; notwithstanding the foregoing, a supervisor may relieve a volunteer of active duties at any time, if, in the supervisor’s sole discretion, the supervisor determines the volunteer presents a danger to the public or an NFPD member.

 Discipline Procedure.